bird-sanctuary/extended-dshot-telemetry/README.md

 ```
 This is true for a lot of different values, thus the idea was born to always right shift the rpm values as far as possible, so that no ambiguity is left and each value has only one representation, the other - now free - values can be used to encode different data.

-The first 3 bit (the exponent) together with the 4th bit allow to distinguish if it is an eRPM Frame, or an extended DSHOT frame.
+The first three bits (the exponent) together with the 4th bit allow to distinguish between eRPM and extended DSHOT frames.
 Those four bits are called the **prefix**.

 ### eRPM Frames
 - `000 0 mmmm mmmm` - [0, 1, 2, ... , 255]